sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 # Administration of Sourcegraph extensions and the extension registry

 [Sourcegraph extensions](../../extensions/index.md) add features to Sourcegraph.
-Sourcegraph Core and Enterprise instances allow users to view and enable extensions from the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions).
+Sourcegraph Core, Enterprise, Enterprise Plus, and Elite instances allow users to view and enable extensions from the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions).

 Site administrators can customize how Sourcegraph extensions are used on their instance, with options for: